alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 ```

 That is probably the wrong shape for most C# codebases.

+Part of the reason is ergonomic.
+Haskell has the language built around this style.
+Ordinary C# does not have higher-kinded types or computation expressions, so a full IO encoding quickly turns into wrapper types, `SelectMany`, and a lot of ceremony.

+Part of the reason is also ecosystem fit.
+C# already has one successful narrow effect marker in `Task<T>`.
+That is enough to show the basic idea can work.
+But it is also a reminder that retrofitting a stronger effect distinction across the whole language and BCL would be much harder than just enforcing cleaner boundaries in application code.

 The practical lesson I would take from `IO` is smaller: